smart-edge-open/ido-specs/doc/core-network/openness_ngc.md

 #### HTTPS support

-The OpenNess 5GC micro-services such as OAM, CNCA-UI, CLI kube-ctl, AF and NEF communicates using REST API's over https interface among then from 20.03 onwards.
+The OpenNess 5GC micro-services such as OAM, CNCA-UI, CLI kube-ctl, AF and NEF communicates using REST API's over https interface among them.

-#### OAuth2 Support between AF and NEF micro-services
+#### OAuth2 Support

 The AF and NEF micro-services supports the OAuth2 with grant type as "client_credentials" over an https interface.
 This is in accordance to subclause 13.4.1 of 3GPP TS 33.501 (also refer 3GPP 29.122, 3GPP 29.500 and 3GPP 29.510 ).
 A reference OAuth2 library is provided which generates the OAuth2 token and validates it.